Cristian Barros (footballer)

-Cristian Barros Mirabal (born April 9, 2000) is an Uruguayan footballer who currently plays as a winger for Uruguayan Primera División side Albion on loan from Defensor Sporting.
+Cristian Barros Mirabal (born April 9, 2000) is a Uruguayan footballer who currently plays as a winger for Uruguayan Primera División side River Plate.

 Career

 He made his professional debut playing for Defensor Sporting in an Uruguayan Primera División match against Racing de Montevideo on October 20, 2019.

 In November 2020, he was loaned to Primera División club Universidad de Chile, being registered, at the beginning, in the youth team.
 He made his debut at the Chilean Primera División in a match against Deportes La Serena on December 17, 2020, reaching to play seven matches until the end of his loan.